Incendie/blue-jays-project/README.md

-# Scouting Report Entry Application
+# Team and Player Stats Application

-Task: Build a web application for entering and retrieving basic scouting reports on players
+Task: Build a web application which displays MLB team rosters and player statistics.

 Features your application should include:

-    A form (or forms) which allows the user to enter the following scouting report items:
-        Player Name, Position and Team
-        Scouting Report text
-        Player Overall Future Value from 20-80
-        For Position Players: Tool grades (20-80) for Hitting, Power, Running, Fielding and Throwing For Pitchers: Pitch grades (20-80) and velocity for each pitch type the pitcher throws A way of browsing and viewing saved scouting reports The report data should be stored to a SQLite or similar database

-For information in the 20-80 scouting scale see https://blogs.fangraphs.com/scouting-explained-the-20-80-scouting-scale/

-For some sample scouting reports see the MLB Pipeline Top Prospects list: http://m.mlb.com/prospects/2019
+    A page/view listing all MLB teams
+    A page/view for each team showing the players on their roster A page/view for each player displaying some biographical information (name, age, height, weight, etc.) and tables of the player’s seasonal batting and/or pitching statistics

+The data required for the application can be retrieved from the MLB StatsAPI (see the Resources section below).
+You may choose to build your application directly on the StatsAPI or download the data to a local database or filesystem if you prefer.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).